apache/pulsar-site/docs/admin-get-started.md

 To manage topics using Java admin API, complete following steps.

+1. Initiate a Pulsar Java client.

+2. Create a partitioned topic

+3. Update the number of a partition.

+4. Produce messages to the topic.

+5. Check the stats of the topic.

+6. Delete the topic.

 **Prerequisites**

 - Prepare a Java project and add the following dependency to your POM file.